 - Any type of exercise that you think is fun!
 Some examples could include dancing, and group fitness sessions

-Find out more about tips to stay on track with your fitness over the festive season.
+Find out more about tips to stay on track with your fitness over the festive season and about the scientifically proven ways that exercise helps with anxiety.

 More stress relief tips and festive season tips